-- 3.10 Temporary arrangements were agreed in respect of seven town halls and community centres to allow community groups an opportunity to take over responsibility for running the facilities while preparing a business case in support of a full asset transfer.
-Details of these are included in the Appendix. - 3.11 Generally, all groups enquiring about CAT will be signposted to both internal and external sources of additional guidance and support.
+- 3.8 To ensure that adequate support would be available to facilitate successful transfers of the town halls and community centres, the Council agreed to create a temporary Community Support Officer post, based in the Community Support Unit.
+The temporary contract for this post ended in March 2020. - 3.9 Temporary short terms lease arrangements were agreed during 2018/19 in respect of seven town halls and community centres to allow community groups an opportunity to take over responsibility for running the facilities while preparing a business case in support of a full asset transfer.
+These arrangements are currently being extended and will remain in place while the community groups are being supported by the Council through the community asset transfer process.
+These arrangements are listed in Appendix 2. - 3.10 Generally, all groups enquiring about CAT will be signposted to both internal and external sources of additional guidance and support.
 Once an Expression of Interest is received, an officer will meet with the group to assess their readiness to proceed and identify its development needs.
-Officer support for community groups is prioritised based on the following categories: - (i) High council initiatives, e.g. halls, community centres, public toilets. - (ii) Medium community initiatives supported by operating service. - (iii) Low community initiatives where operating service is neutral. - (iv) Unsupported community initiatives where a transfer is likely to be detrimental to current or future council service delivery. - 3.12 On 24 October 2018, training on determining asset transfer requests made under Part 5 of the Act was made available to Elected Members.
+Officer support for community groups is prioritised based on the following categories: - (i) High Council initiatives, e.g. halls, community centres, public toilets. - (ii) Medium community initiatives supported by operating service. - (iii) Low community initiatives where the operating service is neutral. - (iv) Unsupported community initiatives where a transfer is likely to be detrimental to current or future Council service delivery. - 3.11 On 24 October 2018, training on determining asset transfer requests made under Part 5 of the Act was made available to Elected Members.
 This training was aimed at members of the Policy and Resources Committee.
 Due to the low numbers of requests expected under these provisions, a further training event for all elected Members aimed at determining review requests made under the Act will be scheduled prior to such a request being considered.
+To date, no requests for a review under the Act have been made.